RomHartmann/doc_deduplicator/README.md

 Given the redis layer, we can have multiple machines working in parallel, and once they close their write stream can calculate the duplicates for the docs in their system.

+It should also be noted that this implementation does not require infinite memory as is, since the data are loaded up via a generator and huge data can be split up and hashed in parallel.
+After a parallel hashing step calculating duplicates is much faster.

 #### Limitations and future improvements